desdb6/CDspectrometer/LOG.md

 - Design an enclosure for setup in suitable material, Bionanoplasmonics has its own filaments but check with Gerard as well
 - Also for cuvette holder, study what material is best (this part probably needs to be reprinted once we know the beam shape)
 - Do a measurement at the Jasco CD to see how it is done

+##### Optical parts 3D printing
+The 3D prints ideally have to be 100% opaque.
+Usually, a matte black PLA is opaque enough for optical setups, there is black matte TPLA in the print room.
+If there is still too much scattering, options include:
+- Using a specialized opaque PLA, but shipping is expensive + takes time
+- Cover parts in candle soot
+- Use black paper to block out light
+- Use paint/spray to finish prints
+- Optimize infill patterns for internal reflections

+Useful blog post checking filament opacity: https://www.thingiverse.com/groups/3dp-photo/forums/general/topic:7227#google_vignette

+Paper on print material opacity characterization: https://pmc.ncbi.nlm.nih.gov/articles/PMC8208549/

+Github for open source optical microscope, simply uses matte black PLA: https://github.com/TadPath/PUMA